Jiaqing Emperor: Accession to the throne

+Foreign relations

+In 1816, William Amherst, 1st Earl Amherst was sent as ambassador extraordinary to the court, intending to establish more satisfactory commercial relations between China and Great Britain.
+The Amherst Embassy proved a failure as a result of Amherst's refusal to perform a kowtow to the Emperor, but would prove to have a significant impact on British views of China and the Qing dynasty.

-The Jiaqing Emperor refused the Vietnamese ruler Gia Long's request to change his country's name to Nam Việt.
-He changed the name instead to Việt Nam.
+The Jiaqing Emperor refused the Vietnamese ruler Gia Long's request to change his country's name to Nam Việt, but agreed that it could be changed to Việt Nam instead.
 Gia Long's Đại Nam thực lục contains the diplomatic correspondence over the naming.

 Opposition to Christianity

 The Great Qing Legal Code includes one statute titled "Prohibitions Concerning Sorcerers and Sorceresses" (禁止師巫邪術).
 In 1811, a clause was added to it with reference to Christianity.
-It was modified in 1815 and 1817, settled in its final form in 1839 under the Daoguang Emperor, and abrogated in 1870 under the Tongzhi Emperor.
-It sentenced Europeans to death for spreading Catholicism among Han Chinese and Manchus.
+It was modified in 1815 and 1817, settled in its final form in 1839 under the Daoguang Emperor, and repealed in 1870 under the Tongzhi Emperor.
+It sentenced Europeans to death for spreading "the religion of the Lord of Heaven" among Han Chinese and Manchus.
+While "the Lord of Heaven" (天主, Tiānzhǔ) was primarily used as a translation of the name of the Christian God by Catholic missionaries and this could be taken to imply that the statute was primarily directed against Catholicism, it became clear in the 1830s that the Qing government considered the ban to apply to other forms of Christianity as well.
 Christians who would not repent their conversion were sent to Muslim cities in Xinjiang, to be given as slaves to Muslim leaders and beys.

 Chinese nobility

 The Jiaqing Emperor granted the title Wujing Boshi (五經博士 (Wǔjīng Bóshì)) to the descendants of Tang essayist Han Yu.